23 September 2019 - Article

-Together with Paul Hewitt, represents Prince Mukarram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over £35 million held at Natwest Bank for over 50 years (the subject of the House of Lords decision Rahimtoola v Nizam of Hyderabad AC 379).
-The case has been featured in The Lawyer’s ‘Top 20 Cases for 2019’ and is listed for trial in June 2019.
+Together with Paul Hewitt, represents Prince Mukarram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds frozen at Natwest Bank for over 70 years (the subject of a 1958 House of Lords decision Rahimtoola v Nizam of Hyderabad), involving the governments of India and Pakistan.
+Pakistan issued a new claim in 2013.
+The High Court decided in Pakistan v Natwest and Ors EWHC 55 (Ch) that the Nizam’s claim to the funds may proceed.
+The trial was heard in June 2019.
+Judgment is expected shortly.
+This case is one of The Lawyer’s ‘Top 20 Cases of 2019’.

 Named associate by Legal 500 in 2019 and 2018 for Court of Protection work.

 With Steven Kempster advised a widow in a claim under the Inheritance (Provision for Family and Dependants) Act 1975 Act in an estate valued in excess of £5 million.